Guard Hussar Regiment Mounted Squadron

-The Guard Hussar Regiment Mounted Squadron (Gardehusarregimentets Hesteskadron, HESK), is part of the Guard Hussar Regiment.
-The purpose of the squadron is to provide mounted escorts for the Royal family and carry ceremonial services for the Royal Danish Army.
+The Guard Hussar Regiment Mounted Squadron (Gardehusarregimentets Hesteskadron, HESK), is part of the Guard Hussar Regiment of the Royal Danish Army.

+The squadron provides mounted escorts for the Danish royal family and carries out ceremonial services with the Royal Danish Army.
 The squadron commands 75 horses, 18 officers and NCOs, and 75-100 conscripts.
 In addition it has a saddler, music-teacher, veterinarian, remount service and a farrier.

 History

 In 1762, there was a possibility of war between Denmark and Russia.
 The general staff was wary of the coming battle, due to the Cossacks, and Denmark's inability to counter the light cavalry.
 Inspired by the Hungarian hussars, Denmark created their own hussar regiment and adopted a similar uniform.

 Conscription

 The conscripts serve for 1 year, the longest time for a conscript in Denmark, with two troops starting each year, in February and August.
-It is also the only place where conscripts are issued silver monograms, all others regiments being issued brass monograms, of either the Queen or the Prince Consort.
-They will normally have 3–4 months of basic military training, before moving on to stable duty, where they learn basic stable duty, basic horseback riding, escort and show training, and music lessons.
+It is also the only place where conscripts are issued silver monograms, all others regiments being issued brass monograms, of either the King or Queen.
+They will normally have 3-4 months of basic military training, before moving on to stable duty, where they learn basic stable duty, basic horseback riding, escort and show training, and music lessons.
 Each Wednesday the conscripts will practice escorts, by riding through the town of Slagelse, this is also to prepare the horses for moving amongst traffic.

+The Mounted Squadron is responsible for the execution of the Army Cavalry Badge test.
+The badge is awarded to soldiers who have completed the Squadron’s riding training, and have subsequently served as riders in a royal escort.